Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

-If you’re within a few hundred miles of Beaver, Oklahoma, stop by on Saturday, April 16, at 1 PM.
+If you’re within a few hundred miles of Beaver, Oklahoma, stop by on Saturday, April 16.
 That’s when the town hosts the 42nd annual World Champion Cow Chip Throwing Contest, the oldest such competition anywhere, and the acknowledged apex of the sport.

 If you have $20 you can participate — although last-minute entries should call first to make sure that cow chips are available.

 April Jamison, Cow Chip Throw president, told us that she personally helped to hand-pick the competition chips from neighboring fields.
 “You want to do it on a day when it hasn’t rained,” she said.
 “You don’t want to end up drying them in your oven.”
 Chips are selected for size (must be at least six inches across) and symmetry, then loaded into a special wagon that’s been used since the competition’s earliest years.
 Each hurler can choose two chips from the wagon; the one they hurl the farthest establishes their place in the rankings.
 A good grip is vital to a winning throw, but April warns contestants never to lick their fingers after picking up a cow chip.